 Mock Cable Stitch

-This is my preferred method for working a mock cable, which acts like a decrease but doesn't actually decrease any stitches.
-This is a quick and easy way to make a mock cable, and I think it looks great.
+It is my preferred method for working a mock cable, which acts like a decrease but doesn't decrease any stitches.
+It is a quick and easy way to make a mock cable, and I think it looks great.

 As pictured, the mock cable stitch works on multiples of 8 stitches.